dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/logging.md

 > [!NOTE]
 > This feature was added in EF Core 5.0.

-EF Core generates log messages for operations such as executing a query or saving changes to the database.
-These can be accessed from any application type using [LogTo](/dotnet/api/microsoft.entityframeworkcore.dbcontextoptionsbuilder.logto) when configuring a <xref:Microsoft.EntityFrameworkCore.DbContext> instance.
+Entity Framework Core (EF Core) generates log messages for operations such as executing a query or saving changes to the database.
+These can be accessed from any type of application through use of <xref:Microsoft.EntityFrameworkCore.DbContextOptionsBuilder.LogTo%2A> when [configuring a DbContext instance](xref:core/miscellaneous/configuring-dbcontext).
+This configuration is commonly done in an override of <xref:Microsoft.EntityFrameworkCore.DbContext.OnConfiguring%2A?displayProperty=nameWithType>.
 For example:

 <!--
     protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)